Clifra-Jones/Smartsheet/README.md

 ## Usage

-The primary usage for htis module is to create or consume Smartsheets within powershell.
+The primary usage for this module is to create or consume Smartsheets within powershell.

 **Warning**
 : This module can be very dangerous and you can cause serious damage to a production Smartsheet if you are not careful and do not fully understand what you are are doing.
 See the section above about creating a Developers account to test your processes.

-### Get a Smartsheet as an array of powershell object
+### Get a Smartsheet as an array of powershell objects

-to retrieve a Smartsheet and convert the data into an array of powershell objects use the [**Get-Smartsheet](https://clifra-jones.github.io/Smartsheet/referrence.html#Copy-Smartsheet) function.
+To retrieve a Smartsheet and convert the data into an array of powershell objects use the [**Get-Smartsheet](https://clifra-jones.github.io/Smartsheet/referrence.html#Copy-Smartsheet) function.

 Use the ToArray function to return an array of Powershell objects from the Sheet object.